-Once the source code has been downloaded, all you have to do to start your PYBOSSA development environment is typing the following:
+Once you have downloaded the source code, all you have to do to start your PYBOSSA development environment is typing the following in a terminal:

 cd pybossa vagrant up

-Vagrant is really great, because all the changes that you will make in your local copy of PYBOSSA will be automatically populated to the Virtual Machine.
-Hence, if you add a new feature to the system, you will be able to test it right away (this feature is pretty handy for workshop, hackfests, etc.).
+Vagrant is great because all the changes that you will make in your local copy of PYBOSSA will be automatically populated to the Virtual Machine.
+Hence, if you add a new feature to the system, you will be able to test it right away (this feature is pretty handy for workshops, hackfests, etc.).